Holston Paper Mill Account Books

 The copyright interests in this collection remain with the creator.
 For more information, contact the Special Collections Library.

-These account books for Holston Paper Mill are a log of buyers who purchased from the company during the years 1825-1836.
+These account books for Holston Paper Mill are ledgers documenting buyers who purchased from the company during the years 1825-1836.

 Holston Paper Mill was constructed around 1826 in Marhsall's Ferry in Grainger County, Tennessee and was the first paper mill in Tennessee.
-It was ran by David and Milton Shields by the firm D. & M. Shields & Co.
-The mill was located on Spring Creek near the Holston River, north of Morristown (now under Cherokee Lake).
+David and Milton Shields via the firm D. & M. Shields & Co. operated the mill which was located on Spring Creek near the Holston River, north of Morristown (now under Cherokee Lake).
 The mill operated from 1825 to 1861 and produced a fine paper from rags, lint, and wheat straw.

 This collection consists of two boxes.